oroinc/documentation/backend/setup/post-install/cookies-configuration.rst

 .. note:: The `name` parameter value is defined and can be changed in the `config/config_prod.yml` file.

-If a parameter is absent or null, the value of the parameter is taken from the back-office session cookie.
+If a parameter is absent or null, the parameter's value is taken from the back-office session cookie.

 Storefront Remember Me Cookie
 ----------------------------------